sadlifeeee/Collaborative-KANBAN/README.md

 ## Run in your Local Computer
 `[ command ]` :  description

-1.	`npm run start`			: 	this command will make a react production build and run the node.js server
+1.	`npm run build`			: 	this command will make a react production build and run the node.js server